unixdaddy/kubernetes-workshop-source/content/10_introduction/10_introduction.md

 ![Kubernetes Components](../images/components-of-kubernetes.png?classes=border)

-The CKA exam will test your knowledge of these components and their relationships - **it is hands-on**
+The CKA exam will test your knowledge of how you interact with these components via API server in order deploy/manage containers - **it is hands-on**

 It is all about being **fast and accurate**